BlueBrain/BioExplorer/storage/database/DOCKER.md

-# Blue Brain BioExplorer Postgres Database with Docker
+# Blue Brain BioExplorer PostgreSQL Database with Docker

-> Use [Docker](https://docs.docker.com) to run Blue Brain BioExplorer Postgres Database as a service and avoid painful tooling setup.
+> Use [Docker](https://docs.docker.com) to run Blue Brain BioExplorer PostgreSQL Database as a service and avoid painful tooling setup.

 ### Prerequisites
 -----------------